ckdevrel/AppIntroAnimation/README.md

         <dimen name="default_circle_indicator_stroke_width">1dp</dimen> <!--change stroke width-->
     </resources>

-The app which inspired me to create this repos
+The app which inspired me to create these repos

 > - Background color transformation animation used in [Google Inbox][1] intro screen.
 > - Image translation animation used in [Duolingo][2] intro screen.